ppy/osu-wiki/wiki/Glossary/en.md

 ### Skin

-A skin is a set of graphics and custom sample sets that can be chosen to replace the default ones used by osu! in order to customise one's playing experience.
+A skin is a set of graphics and custom sample sets (audio clips) that can replace the default ones used by osu!.
+This will allow for a more customised user experience.
 Most of what you see and hear in osu! can be skinned.

 To see the dedicated sub-forum for skins, see [Skinning](https://osu.ppy.sh/forum/15).

+To see the list of skinnable eleemnts, see [Skinning](/wiki/Skinning/) (and its subpages).

 ### Skinner